TerraForms: Pore-Scale Micromodels

 - A stand-alone Nikon Eclipse Ti epifluorescence microscope for mineral and microbe characterization and imaging.

-- A Nikon AZ100 multipurpose zoom fluorescent microscope connected to a motorized stage and CCD camera for imaging larger samples at 0.8–20 μm resolution.
+- A Nikon AZ100 multipurpose zoom fluorescent microscope connected to a motorized stage and charge-coupled device (CCD) camera for imaging larger samples at 0.8–20 μm resolution.

 Tips for success